-Medium Soft stainless steel cable for climbing aids in various diameters, together with interior braid completely made of stainless steel 1.4401 (AISI 316 - 'seawater resistant'), highly alloyed, declared as A4.
-7x7 individual wires rolled blank ('glitter`effect), without plastic sleeve.
-High cold-hardening of the individual wires.
+Medium-soft stainless steel cable for climbing aids in various diameters, complete with interior strand of stainless steel 1.4401 (AISI 316 - 'seawater resistant'), highly alloyed, declared as A4.
+7x7 individual wires rolled blank ('glitter`effect), without plastic sheathing.
+High 'work-hardening' (via cold-working) of the individual wires.

 >>> Price list

-as a spool with 125 m rope length (only at 3 mm and 4 mm)
+as a spool with 125 m cable length (only at 3 mm and 4 mm)

-in meter-assembled kits, again you get the amount specified in the parts list for the respective kit (For example: '12 m') as one piece with plus tolerance.
-Since each kit is packaged individually, it is also possible to centimeter accuracy, to cut the steel wire into several pieces.
-If you order, in addition, holder and cable for an extension piece beside a pre-manufactured kit, you can write in the order (at 'checkout') in the field 'Remarks' that the additional ordered cable amount from, say 3 ms, should not be separated, but attach to the standard length of the kit to be delivered.
-Then we deliver not 12 + 3 ms, but 15 ms in one piece.
+sold by the meter-- in pre-assembled kits: Again, you get the amount indicated in the parts list for the respective kit (for example: '12 m') as one piece with plus tolerance.
+Since each kit is packaged individually, it is also possible to cut the steel cable in several pieces to the nearest centimeter.
+If you order an additional holder and cable for an extension piece (so, supplementing a pre-manufactured kit), you can write in the 'comments' field at 'Checkout' that the additional ordered cable amount from, say 3 ms, should not be separated, but rather attached to the standard length of the kit to be delivered.
+We would then deliver 15 m as one length of cable, rather than 12m + 3m.

-The final cutting is carried out mostly during the installation.
+The final cutting usually happens during the installation.
 Special cable cutters can be purchased here.
-The stainless steel wire ropes are approximately four times harder than simple structural steel and with bolt or side-cutters often can’t be severed.
-At most with a hacksaw or grinder (in connection with insulating tape wrap, to prevent cable unravelling).
-Caution: Flying sparks when cutting may cause loss of resistance to corrosion and then cause rust at the meeting point to other stainless steel parts such as wall brackets, etc.!
-Each end of the rope should project by about 10 cm in addition to corresponding elements (end sleeves, muff) at 1.8 mm rope plan 5 cm.
+The stainless steel cables are approximately four times harder than simple structural steel and often cannot be severed with bolt or side-cutters... at most, a hacksaw or grinder (in connection with insulating tape wrap, to prevent cable unravelling) may be effective.
+Caution: flying sparks when cutting/grinding may cause loss of resistance to corrosion, resulting in rust at the meeting point to other stainless steel parts-- wall brackets, etc.!
+For each end of the cable, a projection of approx. 10 cm-- together with corresponding elements, such as (end sleeves, muff) must be planned for; for 1.8 mm rope, 5 cm is sufficient.